-- Based on company's current business plans and the current business environment, which are subject to change.
+- (1) Based on company's current business plans and the current business environment, which are subject to change.
 Actual results may differ materially.
-See Forward-Looking Statements in the Advisories - (2) For a description of sustaining capital and economic capital, please see the description of asset sustainment and maintenance capital expenditures and economic investment capital, respectively, in the Capital Investment Update section of the O4 Report. - (3) All dividends and share buybacks are at the discretion of Suncor's Board of Directors.
-Actual results may differ materially.
+See Forward-Looking Statements in the Advisories. - (2) For a description of sustaining capital and economic capital, please see the description of asset sustainment and maintenance capital expenditures and economic investment capital, respectively, in the Capital Investment Update section of the Q1 MD&A. - (3) All dividends and share buybacks are at the discretion of Suncor's Board of Directors, Actual results may differ materially.
 See Forward-Looking Statements in the Advisories.

-Approximately 75% of crude oil extracted by the company is sold above benchmark bitumen pricing mainly due to upgrading and refining.
+Approximately 75% of crude oil extracted by the company is sold (1) above benchmark bitumen pricing mainly due to upgrading and refining.
 Based on 2024 estimates.
 Actual results may differ materially.
 See Forward-Looking Statements in the Advisories.
+Slide 7 -----

-Values based on 2024 Corporate Guidance published December 5, 2023.
-Actual results may differ materially.
+Values based on 2024 Corporate Guidance published May 7, 2024.
+(1) Actual results may differ materially.
 See Forward-Looking Statements in the Advisories.

-Utilization percentage is based on gross SCO and diesel production including internally consumed diesel and internal transfers.
+Utilization percentage is based on total upgraded production.
+(1) inclusive of internally consumed products and inter-asset transfers.